By Rick Steves

 It's usually easiest to book your room through the hotel's website.
 Many have a reservation-request form built right in.
 (For the best rates, always use the hotel's official site and not a booking agency's site.)
 If there's no reservation form, or for complicated requests, send an email.
 Most hotels are accustomed to guests who speak only English.

-- any special needs (twin beds vs. double bed, crib, bathroom in the room vs. down the hall, air-conditioning, quiet, view, ground floor or no stairs, and so on)
+- Special requests (twin beds vs. double bed, crib, bathroom in the room vs. down the hall, air-conditioning, quiet, view, balcony, ground floor or fewer stairs, wheelchair accessibility, and so on)

 Confirming a Reservation